 Not finding Tucker's casting suggestions -- including an Australian actress for Susan -- helpful, Lambert and Hussein instead made their own search, conducted during July.
 For the key role of the Doctor, Whitaker suggested Cyril Cusack and Pinfield recommended Leslie French, but the role eventually went to William Hartnell.
 After trying his hand at a number of small-time jobs in his youth, Hartnell had become an actor in the mid-Twenties, starting in theatre and quickly moving to film.
 After enjoying playing a rich variety of characters in the early part of his career, Hartnell eventually found himself typecast in straight-laced roles -- particularly gruff military types -- in films such as The Way Ahead, as well as the television comedy series The Army Game.

-To play Chesterton -- now given the first name Ian -- Lambert cast William Russell.
+To play Ian Chesterton, Lambert cast William Russell.
 Born Russell Enoch, he had begun acting while serving with the RAF, and subsequently moved into theatre.
 Enoch assumed his stage name in the mid-Fifties, and thereafter earned roles in films such as The Great Escape, in addition to playing the title role in the series The Adventures Of Sir Lancelot.

-As Barbara Wright -- the renamed Miss McGovern -- Lambert chose Jacqueline Hill, whom she met via Hill's husband, director Alvin Rakoff, a friend of Lambert's.
+As Barbara Wright, Lambert chose Jacqueline Hill, whom she met via Hill's husband, director Alvin Rakoff, a friend of Lambert's.
 A former model, Hill had acted on stage, film and television, with credits in the latter medium counting such programmes as Maigret and Armchair Theatre.

 Finally, after considering actresses for Susan including Jackie Lane (who was not interested in a year-long role), Lambert selected Carole Ann Ford.
 A former child actress, Ford had been in the movie Day Of The Triffids and television shows like Compact and Moonstrike.